 Program Course Requirements:

-There are several forms that must be filled out and submitted by the appropriate deadlines in order for the student who has fulfilled the above requirements to receive a Master's degree.
-(The approximate deadlines are listed in section 9.)
-It is the student's responsibility that all this paperwork be done on time.
-Information and forms can be obtained from the graduate secretary.
+There are several forms that must be filled out and submitted by the appropriate deadlines in order for the student who has fulfilled the above requirements to receive a Master's Degree.
+It is the student's responsibility that all necessary paperwork be completed on time.
+Information and forms can be obtained from the M.S.
+Administrative Assistant